 After clicking on “Enter” you will be asked to enter your date of birth.
 This will then take you to the registration form appropriate for your age (over or under 15).

 Login using your Username and Password from your previous entry.
 If you have forgotten either of them, press the 'click here' button on the registration page.
 This will generate an email reminder.

 In either case you can submit your image/images/films now or at a later date if necessary, up to the close of registration.

 How much does it cost?

 Registration for the adult competition costs £20, which includes your first submission.
 You may enter up to three more submissions at a cost of £20 each.

-From 15 July 2016 to the deadline of 24 July 2016, artists who are under 24 as of 1 September 2016 and over 14 as of the same date, qualify for a 15-23 special offer.
-By entering the promotional code of "AGE15-23" they will pay a standard rate of £12 for registration and submissions.
+Artists who are under 24 as of 1 September 2017 and over 14 as of the same date, will pay a standard rate of £12 for registration and submissions.

 Registration for the Children’s Competition costs £5, which entitles you to enter one submission.
 Children may enter up to two more submissions at a cost of £5 each.